1. What is NIC?

 The Liberia National Investment Commission aspires to be the premier institution providing quality investment and promotional services to local and foreign investors in order to build a vibrant economy.

 LNIC is headed by the Chairman, who has a cabinet ministerial rank, and five other presidential appointees/ Commissioners through the Inter-Ministerial Concession Committee.
-Those Ministers/Commissioners include: Minister of Finance and Development Planning, Minister of Justice, Minister of Commerce & Industry, Minister of State for Economic Affairs, and the investment sector specific MAC.
+Those Ministers/Commissioners include Minister of Finance and Development Planning, Minister of Justice, Minister of Commerce & Industry, Minister of State for Economic Affairs, and the investment sector-specific Ministries Agencies & Commissions.

 The LNIC has a Secretariat, the working body of the Commission, headed by the Executive Director who reports directly to the Chairman of LNIC.